 Negative reviews can involve significant risks.
 Therefore, handling negative reviews require some sort of strategical approach.
 Even a simple bad review can damage your online reputation and become viral on social media.
 Consumers resort to third-party review sites and are not necessarily looking for a perfect 5-star service provider.
 Customers look for a variety of factors that might include hours of operation, location, and services offered, as well as feedback on the business.

 A wide range of business professionals use social media channels like Twitter, Facebook, and Google+.
 Even the healthcare industry can use these channels to communicate with their customers.
 Responses on these platforms can be positive and valuable to customers and businesses alike.
 Negative reviews won’t necessarily discourage a customer from using your services.
 They can provide insight into what the worst-case situation might look like.
-But when the negative reviews are affecting your business, here are some steps required in handling negative reviews:
+But when the negative reviews are affecting your business,

 Improve your services and products based on customer feedback